vijayalaxmishirnal01/FoodDeliveryApp/README.md

 # FoodDeliveryApp
-Creating a FoodDeliveryApp using ReactJS involves building an interactive web application..
+Creating a FoodDeliveryApp(Frontend) using ReactJS involves building an interactive web application..